-Environment Variable Definition and Default Value VCS_GAB_PEAKLOAD_TIMEOUT_SECS Timeout in seconds for HAD to send heartbeats to GAB under peak system load conditions.
-Default: 30 seconds Range: 30 seconds to 300 seconds To set the GAB tunables in adaptive mode, you must set VCS_GAB_PEAKLOAD_TIMEOUT_SECS to a value that exceeds VCS_GAB_TIMEOUT_SECS.
-If you set VCS_GAB_PEAKLOAD_TIMEOUT_SECS to a value that is lower than VCS_GAB_TIMEOUT_SECS, it is reset to VCS_GAB_TIMEOUT_SECS.
-Note: If the specified timeout is exceeded, GAB kills HAD, and all active service groups on the system are disabled.
-VCS_GAB_RMTIMEOUT Timeout in milliseconds for HAD to register with GAB.
-Default: 200000 (denotes 200 seconds) If you set VCS_GAB_RMTIMEOUT to a value less than 200000, the value is automatically reset to 200000.
-See "About GAB client registration monitoring" on page 556.
-VCS_GAB_RMACTION Controls the GAB behavior when VCS_GAB_RMTIMEOUT exceeds.
-You can set the value as follows: ■ panic-GAB panics the system SYSLOG-GAB logs an appropriate message Default: SYSLOG See "About GAB client registration monitoring" on page 556.
+Environment Variable Definition and Default Value VCS_GAB_RMACTION Controls the GAB behavior when VCS_GAB_RMTIMEOUT exceeds.
+You can set the value as follows: ■ panic-GAB panics the system SYSLOG-GAB logs an appropriate message Default: SYSLOG See "About GAB client registration monitoring" on page 595.
 VCS_HAD_RESTART_TIMEOUT Set this variable to designate the amount of time the hashadow process waits (sleep time) before restarting HAD.
 Default: 0 VCS_LOG Root directory for log files and temporary files.
 You must not set this variable to "" (empty string).
 Default: /var/VRTSvcs Note: If this variable is added or modified, you must reboot the system to apply the changes.